The Full Set

 Full Set is a 20-foot high interactive sculpture of two hands with long colorful nails.
 This piece will be created as an oversized inflatable.
 In the past Black culture has often been exoticized commodified or downplayed when authored by Black people.
 However, when co-opted, validated or appropriated by white people it is celebrated and embraced.
 For example, Florence Griffith Joyner brought nail art to the masses in the late 1980s.
 At that time this style was considered ghetto, gaudy, and unprofessional.
 Fast forward to now this trend is considered chic, and vastly represented but mostly because it was validated by white culture.
 The issue with this is that by removing origin, the story is half told and authorship is erased.
 This erasure creates more invisibility to the contributions to culture by Black people.

 This project serves to dismantle the constant appropriation of Black culture in a fun playful way.
 It is a way for 'Blackness' to iconically take up and occupy the spaces we have previously been shut out of, underrepresented, or pushed out of.

 'Full Set' is a playful origin story that plays with the complex intersectionality of American Culture.
 It creates a reason to (socially distantly) gather, connect, and celebrates Blackness.

-We are currently fundraising to make the full set happen.
+We made this happen with the help of fine people like you.
 If you are interested in donating please click here.
-If you are interested in sponsoring this project, let's chat.
+If you are interested in sponsoring or purchasing our work, let's chat.